JetBrains-Research/sorrel/README.md

 ### Tool Window

-The plugin provides the user with a graphical interface for the convenience of managing licenses.
+Sorrel provides the user with a graphical interface for the convenience of managing licenses.
 The main graphical interface of the plugin is the *Tool Window*.
 The window contains two tabs and provides the information about all the licenses in the project.
 The first tab is called *Project License* and is presented below.
 It contains the information about the detected main license of the project (root module), its description (permissions, limitations, and conditions)